- Automatic Sprinkler System

 These have the advantage of emitting water slower and keeping the foliage dry.
 However they don’t hold pressure well making it difficult to string them together over long distances.
 The plants and beds nearest to the water source get the most water and less farther away.

 Even the most experienced gardeners tend to overwater when watering by hand.
-I tended to under-water.
+I tended to under-water because I am impatient.
 Watering by hand also takes the most of your time, is easy to forget, and gets the foliage wet which can promote some fungal problems.
 People do it, but this is the most problematic method.

 - It takes a long time.
 It took about an hour for me to do an inadequate job.
 When we would leave for vacation, our friend’s eyes would pop out when we gave them the watering tour.